mohitpai/journey-optimizer.en/help/using/web/web-report.md

 ![](assets/report.png)

-The **[!UICONTROL Web performance]** KPIs detail the main information relative to your visitors’ engagement with your web experiences, such as:
+The **[!UICONTROL Web performance]** KPIs detail the main information relative to your visitors' engagement with your web experiences, such as:

 * **[!UICONTROL Unique impressions]**: number of unique users to whom the web experience was delivered.